lefeverd/pyopenid-proxy/README.md

 It's inspired by this great talk from Jacob Ideskog: [https://www.youtube.com/watch?v=BdKmZ7mPNns&feature=youtu.be&t=901](https://www.youtube.com/watch?v=BdKmZ7mPNns&feature=youtu.be&t=901).
-As he explains, it allows to have this proxy in front of our "internal" services, creating a session for the users with an opaque token, and translating it to pass the JWT token (and ID token) to the internal services.
+As he explains, it allows to have this proxy in front of our "internal" services, creating a session for the users with an opaque token, and translating it to pass the JWT (and ID token) to the internal services.

 ## Endpoints